 This explains why sublimation ink can eventually be removed from cotton tumbler fabrics, but not from polyester.
 An example of this would be getting ink from a pen on your skin.
 For a few days, the pen ink will stain, but gradually it will disappear.
 This is due to the short-term cling and lack of permanent bonds.
 Therefore, when you press sublimation ink into cotton, you are merely coloring the cotton fabric.

 Can sublimation ink be removed?

-Yes, the sublimation ink can be removed through washing or giving heat.
+Yes, the sublimation ink can be removed by washing or giving heat.
 Even The best quality sublimation ink may peel off, fade, or break over time.
 So, you can remove them easily through various methods and change their designs and colors as per your liking.

-Can you sublimate over a tumbler that has already been sublimated?
+Can you sublimate over a Tumbler that has already been sublimated?

 Yes, in a technical sense.
 Any material that has previously received sublimation ink is eligible to do so again.
 You just have to make sure that the new design is placed before removing the already existing design.
 But in ceramic tumblers, re-sublimating after removing the sublimation may not allow the tumbler to receive another sublimation design.